JanSeulin/JanSeulin/README.md

 # Hello there! 👋

 My name is Jan Seulin, from São Paulo - Brazil.
-I'm a Software Analysis and Development student and an IT Intern at a big world-wide company.
+I'm a Systems Analysis and Development student and an IT Intern at a big world-wide company.
 My main goal is to become a full stack web developer and that's what I'm working for right now.

 ## Projects
 - **DeliverKing Website** (Mock-up) [[Live Demo]](https://janseulin.github.io/delivery-website--mock-up/) - Interactive website created to practice HTML, CSS and Vanilla Javascript knowledge.